tamarin-prover/tamarin-prover/src/009_advanced-features.md

 Induction
 ---------

-Let us first motivate the need for an inductive proof method on a simple example with two rules and one lemma:
+We start by motivating the need for an inductive proof method on a simple example with two rules and one lemma:

 ~~~~ {.tamarin slice="code/InductionExample.spthy" lower=5 upper=23}
 ~~~~